Chemical Facility Anti-Terrorism Standards (CFATS) Covered Chemical Facilities

 CISA inspectors conduct a CI to ensure that a facility continues to fully implement the existing and planned security measures described in the facility's approved security plan, and to sufficiently meet the RBPS; and that any required corrective actions have been implemented and are sustainable.
 In addition, a CI can be conducted to discuss issues raised by CISA after a review of the facility's case file.

-- Download a printer-friendly CFATS Compliance Inspection Fact Sheet (PDF, 1.3 MB)
+Download a printer-friendly CFATS Compliance Inspection Fact Sheet.

 Modified COVID-19 Compliance Operations

-To minimize the possibility that personnel spread or become exposed to COVID-19, CISA had postponed nearly all Authorization Inspections, Compliance Inspections, and other onsite visits between mid-March and May 2020.
+To minimize the possibility that personnel spread or became exposed to COVID-19, CISA postponed nearly all Authorization Inspections, Compliance Inspections, and other onsite visits between mid-March and May 2020.

 In June 2020, CISA piloted several options for modified compliance operations to verify that high-risk facilities are maintaining the security measures in their security plans during this pandemic operational environment while also limiting in-person interactions between CISA inspectors and facility personnel.
 Based on the pilot, CISA is now conducting modified compliance operations and high-priority compliance assistance.

-CISA inspectors will be in contact if your facility had an inspection postponed or have an upcoming inspection.
+CISA inspectors will be in contact if your facility had an inspection postponed or has an upcoming inspection.
 If you have any questions, please contact your local CISA inspector or email CFATS@hq.dhs.gov.

 Facilities Excluded from CFATS